Rosemary Barrow

-Rosemary Julia Barrow (9 April 1968 – 21 September 2016) was an art historian who specialised in classical themes in Victorian art and the painting of Lawrence Alma-Tadema in particular, whose reputation she attempted to restore.
+Rosemary Julia Barrow (9 April 1968 – 21 September 2016) was a Welsh art historian who specialised in classical themes in Victorian art and the painting of Lawrence Alma-Tadema in particular, whose reputation she attempted to restore.

 Early life and education

 Rosemary Barrow was born on 9 April 1968 in Skewen, south Wales, to Graham Barrow, a medical practitioner, and Jean Barrow, a housewife.
 Her father died when Rosemary was 18 months old and her mother remarried, to Antony Lewis who brought Rosemary up as his own child.
 She had two older siblings.
-Rosemary was educated first at a convent and from 16 at a local comprehensive school and received her B.A from the University of Leicester.
+Rosemary was educated first at a convent and from 16 at a local comprehensive school and received her B.A. from the University of Leicester.
 She then completed her PhD at King's College London in 1999 with a thesis on the subject of British classical-subject painting 1860–1910.